wbamberg/matrix-hugo/ABOUT.md

 ## config.toml

 Hugo config file.
 This starts with the Docsy config and makes a few changes.
-Notable things we have added:
+Notable things we have added:=

 * `params.version.status`: indicates the status of this version, one of "unstable", "current", "historical".
 * `params.version.current_version_url`: points to the URL for the  current version.
 * `params.version.major_version`, `params.version.minor_version`, `params.version.patch_version`: used to describe the actual version number for this version.
 These are omitted if the current version status is "unstable".

 ## package.json